samkenxstream/turnkey-triumph-326606_samkencoin-nsq-relayer/README.md

 // later on
 process.emit('event-to-listen-for', { name: 'my-little-message', type: 'cutie-mark' });
-// the relayer will then post this to nsq for us with zero effort
+// the relayer will then publish this to nsq for us with zero effort
 ```

 ## Configuration